MShivam/Happy-Places-App/README.md

 # Happy-Places-App
-an android app to store your favourite places
+an android app to store your favorite places

 - add any location by simple search using Google Places API
 - add current location